-- The keys are reset in accordance with [JCAPI305] in class Key with the method clearKey().
-Any access to a cleared key attempting to use it for ciphering or signing shall throw an exception. - This component shall be instantiated according to the version of the Java Card API applicable to the security target and the implemented algorithms [JCAPI305].
+• The keys are reset in accordance with [JCAPI304] in class Key with the method clearKey().
+Any access to a cleared key attempting to use it for ciphering or signing shall throw an exception.

 FCS\COP.1 Cryptographic operation

 FCS\COP.1.1 The TSF shall perform [assignment: list of cryptographic operations] in accordance with a specified cryptographic algorithm [assignment: cryptographic algorithm] and cryptographic key sizes [assignment: cryptographic key sizes] that meet the following: [assignment: list of standards].